Developer-lfierro743/Improved-Project-EaglecraftY-v.0.0-Pre-Developement/Readme.md

 1 month ***free trial** to test our subscription based service called EaglecraftY realms(than $15.00/per month)
 --------------------------------------------------------------------
 2 original music disks!

+### copyright ©️ Xojang Studioz ZB(not affiliated with Mojang studios Ab and Microsoft)